SebastianMeyer1989/UltraPlexer/README.md

 **--longReads_FASTQ /path/to/longreads/longreads1.fastq**

-A file containing all long-reads from isolates in the “samplefile1.txt” that should be classified in standard fastq format.
+A FASTQ file containing the long reads to be classified.

 **--classificationSource random**

-The command to randomly distribute the long-reads, instead of classifying them.
+The command to generate a random assignment of long reads to isolates (useful for benchmarking).

 ## Output

+(for prefix `mixed_bacteria_10x`):

 **mixed_bacteria_10x.classification_k19.done**

-This file is produced, when the UltraPlexer finished running correctly.
+This flag file is produced when the UltraPlexer finished running correctly.

 **mixed_bacteria_10x.classification_k19**

-This file is produced by the first programmcall and contains all data produced while classifying the long-reads.
+This file is produced by the `classify` command and contains intermediate read classification data.

 **mixed_bacteria_10x.classification_k19.called_kmers**

-This file produces by the second programmcall contains the header information of the classified reads, the ID of the isolate the read is assigned to and the propability (?) for the by UltraPlexer classified reads.
-Onel ine per read.
-The three infos seperated by tabs.
+This file is produced by the `generateCallFile` command and contains, for each read, the isolate it has been assigned to, and a quality metric.

 Example:
 ```